oohaziel/Portfolio/README.md

 🌍 About Me

-Curious, motivated, and always learning — I’m building my path into data analytics and business intelligence.
+Curious, motivated, and always learning, I’m building my path into data analytics and business intelligence.
 My long-term goal is to leverage analytics to support smarter business decisions and growth.